Sydney city skyline lit up during Vivid Sydney 2013.

 Best Sydney pubs

-Sydney's thriving pub scene includes many beautifully restored heritage pubs and boutique venues with live music.
-The city's mild climate is just right for making the most of their balconies, roof terraces and courtyards with cold beer on tap or a glass of local wine and a delicious meal.
+Sydney's thriving pub scene includes many beautifully restored heritage pubs.
+The city's mild climate is just right for making the most of their balconies, rooftop terraces, courtyards and beer gardens, complete with cold beer on tap or a glass of local wine and a delicious meal.

-Harbourside, Balmain was once a working-class suburb with many pubs whose names reflected Australia's colonial heritage: Cricketer's Arms Hotel (now The Monkey Bar), Dry Dock Hotel, Forth & Clyde Hotel, Kent Hotel and Shipwright's Arms Hotel, to name a few.
+Catch the ferry across the harbour to Balmain, once a working-class suburb with many pubs whose names reflected Australia's colonial heritage: Cricketer's Arms Hotel (now The Monkey Bar), Dry Dock Hotel, Forth & Clyde Hotel, Kent Hotel and Shipwright's Arms Hotel, to name a few.
 Today, many of these pubs mix historical charm with up-market modern Australian menus.
 Don't miss the Royal Oak and the London, or relax on the upstairs balcony at the Town Hall and watch the buzz of Darling Street below.
-Enjoy the funky atmosphere and great bar food at the Three Weeds in Rozelle.

 There's much more to this heritage-listed Art Deco hotel than the stunning harbour views.
 Take in all the bustle of the harbour and watch those who undertake BridgeClimb Sydney while you enjoy a glass of wine and a hearty modern Australian lunch or dinner in the bar.

-Live music, delicious seasonal menus and amazing harbour views – this heritage hotel in Woolloomooloo has it all.
-Treat yourself with a sundowner on the balcony after a walk through the Royal Botanic Gardens nearby.
+Live music, delicious seasonal menus and amazing harbour views this heritage hotel in Woolloomooloo has it all.
+Treat yourself with a sundowner on the balcony after a walk through the Garden not Gardens nearby.